EARnagram/lessons/sec1/js_constructor_functions/lesson/README.md

 headVillain.health = 5000;
 ```

+### Pause for Clarity

+Before we can truly understand what's happening with JS constructor functions, there are a couple key terms that we should cover.

+#### The `constructor` Property
+As we know, javascript comes with a ton of built in methods.
+Today, we're going to look at the `constructor` method.

+In chrome, I'd like everyone type `arnold.constructor` in the console.

+**What did you get?**

+What this is telling us, is that using object literal notation to create new
+objects is just a shortcut for calling `var arnold = new Object();`.
+So
+`arnold` was actually created by the Object() constructor function!
+We simply
+added properties within it, much like adding the `girlyMan` attribute or the
+`machete` method.

+#### The `new` Operator

+According to MDN:
+> "The new operator creates an instance of a user-defined object type or of one of the built-in object types that has a constructor function."

+***...whut?***

+For now, simply understand that using the `new` operator before a constructor function is passing in a `{}` to bind to the variable aspects of the function.
+Or, simpler yet, it's creating a new object out of the function.
+If this is still confusing, don't worry, we'll be revisiting this throughout the lesson.

+### Back to Our Regularly Scheduled Programming...

 But Arnold's budget simply cannot accomodate taking this long to find actors.
 And we already know that object literal notation doesn't go too much faster...